MarkChase3/NHYAML/README.md

 Look at the [docs](docs/docs.md)

 ## Why to use this?
 I am inspired on picocss to this.
 Technically, I wanted to do something like that but with grid support.
 I wasn't so excited about doing just a framework so I've made a markup language.
 I also didn't want tto reinvent a new syntax parse so I just used yaml.
+This is good 'cause you can just get things not that bad so easier than normally.

+## Installation

+Run

+  git clone github.com/MarkChase3/NHYAML
+  pip install pyyaml
+  cd NHYAML
+  python NHYAML.py